Rexjurgoran/OBS-PnP-Overlay/README.md

 * Browse to overlay.html

 ## How to configure
-* Change constants in properties.js
+* Change attributes of your character in the settings of the overlay
 * Change colours at the top of style.css
+* Change your character icon in the properties.js
 * Possible icons available on https://fontawesome.com/search?m=free&s=solid

+## Planned features
+* Export and import config file
+* Character icon selection